 1958 N Damen Ave, Chicago, IL 60647

 There’s usually a line at this neighborhood bistro, but to us that’s always a good sign.
 It’s because guests know the wait is worth it.
-Beef bourguignon dumplings, Alsace onion tart, cheesy onion soup, and a whole roasted duck for two are just a few of the highlights.
+The menu at this French restaurant in Chicago features beef bourguignon dumplings, Alsace onion tart, cheesy onion soup, and a whole roasted duck for two.
 Weekly specials include half-price wine on Mondays and a $25 three-course prix fixe menu on Tuesdays.

 2100 N Halsted St, Chicago, IL 60614